christopherchiles1/convoy/README.md

   * #collect - look for items in range and collect them (Note: PLAYER ONLY)
   * #attack - looks for enemies in range and creates an Attack

+### Attack

+TODO: Plan Attack class, think about sprite animation control, and go through to find any other loose ends and unimplemented bits.

 ---

 ### List